mmeents/CryptoAdvisor/README.md

 Are Windows Desktop applications that allow you to trade faster, smarter.

 Key Features are Cost Averager, Click books to set price.
 Buy Sell Cancel operations.

-API does not require login.
+API does not require login, no picking sidewalks and busses, or confirming my dynamic IP.

 Refresh buttons for balance, trade histoy, Open Order listings.